 Advocacy Day is an opportunity for graduate deans and students to meet with federal agency officials, Members of Congress, and the national media to discuss issues impacting U.S. graduate education.

-After the Pre-Advocacy Day Workshop, Scott Jaschik, the editor of Inside Higher Education, was the guest speaker at the evening reception.
-Jaschik shared his insights on the challenges and opportunities facing graduate education.
-He gave the graduate deans a “behind the scenes look” at the inner working of Capitol Hill and the views some policymakers have about higher education.
+After the Pre-Advocacy Day Workshop, Katherine Knott, the federal policy and higher education reporter for Inside Higher Education, was the guest speaker at the evening reception.
+Knott shared her insights on the challenges and opportunities facing graduate education.
+She gave the graduate deans a “behind the scenes look” at the inner working of Capitol Hill and the views some policymakers have about higher education.

 On the second day, CGS graduate deans had their first meeting at the U.S. Department of Education.
 CGS President Ortega and the graduate deans met with Dr. Nasser Paydar, Assistant Secretary of Postsecondary Education.
 Later in the day, the graduate deans and students met with House and Senate congressional staff to discuss topics including: